odoo/documentation/website/publish/multi_website.rst

 .. note::
-    When you create the record from the backend and publish it, typically a product or an event, it is made available in all websites.
+    When you create the record from the backend and publish it, typically a product or an event, it is made available on all websites.

-Publish a page in all websites
+Publish a Page on All Websites
 ------------------------------

-A new static page is created and only made available in the current website.
+A new static page is created and only made available on the current website.
 You can duplicate it to other websites from :menuselection:`Website --> Configuration --> Pages`.
 To do so, leave the *Website* field empty.

-If you want to duplicate it in just one other website, duplicate the page and set the new website.
+If you want to duplicate it on just one other website, duplicate the page and set the new website.

 .. image:: media/multi_website09.png
   :align: center

 When you edit the page again, the change only affects the current website.
-A new page is duplicated and tied up to the website.
+A new page is duplicated and tied to the website.
-The original page still being linked to all websites.
+The original page is still linked to all websites.

 .. tip::
-      By grouping pages by URL in the page manager, you quickly find the original page behind each edited page.
+      Grouping pages by URL in the page manager, you quickly find the original page behind each edited page.

 .. image:: media/multi_website10.png
   :align: center

-Multi-companies
+Multi-Companies
 ===============

-Each website can be linked to a specific company of your system, in a multi-companies environment.
+Each website can be linked to a specific company of your system, in a multi-company environment.

 .. image:: media/multi_website16.png
   :align: center

-With such a configuration, only company-related data appear on the website (products, jobs, events, etc.).
+With such a configuration, only company-related data appears on the website (products, jobs, events, etc.).

-Website editors can only view and edit the pages of the records they have access to, typically the ones belonging to their current company (and to their subsidiaries, or child companies in Odoo language).
-And so is it for visitors.
+Website editors can only view and edit the pages of the records they have access to, which are typically the ones belonging to their current company (and to their subsidiaries, or child companies in Odoo language).
+And the same goes for visitors, as well.

 .. note::
-      If websites are multi-companies, you don’t change company when switching websites.
+      If websites are multi-companies, you don’t change the company when switching websites.
 To change the company and see the related content, use the company selector in the menu.

 .. image:: media/multi_website02.png
   :align: center

-Configure your eCommerce website
+Configure Your eCommerce Website
 ================================

-eCommerce is a crucial feature in the multi-websites environment.
-We made it so that the entire flow can be customized to fit the very audience of each website.
+eCommerce is a crucial feature in the multi-website environment.
+We made it so the entire flow can be customized to fit the audience of each website.

-Products only available on one website
+Products Only Available on One Website
 --------------------------------------

-We already saw earlier how to publish a specific record in only one website.
+We already saw how to publish a specific record on only one website.
 You will find the \*Website\* field in the eCommerce tab of the product edit form.
-Empty means available in all websites.
+Empty means available on all websites.

 .. image:: media/multi_website13.png
   :align: center

-Products available on *some* websites
+Products Available on *Some* Websites
 -------------------------------------

-To make a product available on some websites, but not all of them, you should duplicate the product for each website.
+To make a product available on some websites (but not all of them), you should duplicate the product for each website.

-If you need a unique reference to manage in your inventory, you should install *Manufacturing\ and create *Kits* BoMs (bills of materials).
+If you need a unique reference to manage in your inventory, you should install *Manufacturing* and create *Kits* BoMs (bills of materials).
 Each kit will link each published “virtual” product to the main reference managed in your inventory.
 That way, any item sold from your website will be converted into the storable item in the delivery order.